Henrik Larsson: Early career

 Larsson began playing at lower-league Högaborg at age six.
 This smaller club was known to provide a good education for young players, and since Larsson left he has stressed how important this was not only for his football but also for his adult life in general.
 He went on to start his professional career playing for their senior team at age 17 while still at school.
-When he was 18, he had a trial at Benfica, at the time being managed by Larsson's country-mate Sven-Göran Eriksson.
+When he was 18, he had a trial at Benfica, at the time being managed by Larsson's compatriot Sven-Göran Eriksson.
 On leaving school at 18, Larsson combined a semi-pro football career at Högaborg with work as a fruit packer.

 In four years playing at senior level with Högaborg, Larsson scored 23 goals in 74 matches.
-In 1992, second division side Helsingborg (the main club of his home city) signed Larsson.
+In 1992, second-division side Helsingborg (the main club of his home city) signed Larsson.

 Helsingborg

 In his first year as a full-time professional, Larsson scored 34 goals for Helsingborg and his partnership up front with veteran striker Mats Magnusson helped the side win promotion to the top Swedish division, the Allsvenskan, the club's return to the top tier after 24 seasons in the lower divisions.
-His star continued to rise the following year, as he netted 16 goals to help Helsingborg to a respectable mid-table finish.
+His star continued to rise the following year, as he netted 16 goals to help Helsingborg to a mid-table finish.

 The Södra was split into Spring and Autumn leagues, Henrik scored 15 goals in 14 games in the former and 17 goals in 13 games in the latter.
-After then failing to score in the 3 placement qualifier matches, he scored twice in a 9–1 aggregate play-off win against IFK Sundsvall that sealed promotion.
+After then failing to score in the three placement qualifier matches, he scored twice in a 9–1 aggregate play-off win against IFK Sundsvall that sealed promotion.